pachyderm/docs/content/staging/pipeline-spec/autoscaling.md

 ---
 # metadata #
 title:  Autoscaling
-description: Enables autoscaling of the worker pool based on datums in queue.
+description: Enable autoscaling of the worker pool based on datums in queue.
 date:
 # taxonomy #
 tags: ["pipelines"]